Back to Blog

 Let's say you want to write a book.
 A lot of people do.
 Are you willing to pay the price?
 This is one I am actually considering right now!

 That is a HUGE price to pay.
 Are you willing to pay?

-Please take a moment now and in your note book write out what you think the cost of success is for you.
-In as much details as you can write it out.
+Please take a moment now and in your notebook write out what you think the cost of success is for you in as much detail as you can.
 If you don't know then go and find someone who has achieved what you want to achieve and ask them what they did to get there.
 Ask them what the biggest thing they had to give up for success was!
-This will give you a idea of the cost.
+This will give you an idea of the cost.